Making it happen.

 Andrea Wang is a digital content producer with a penchant for writing and beautiful, utilitarian design.
 She recently completed a digital media fellowship at Southern California Public Radio (KPCC 89.3), which she won through AAJA in 2011.
 She graduated from UCLA, where she was staff reporter and radio host for The Daily Bruin.
 Her goal is to generate innovative content that builds communities, encourages discourse and fosters lifestyles.

-Shawn Wong is an urban planning consultant and film/media producer based in Los Angeles.
+Shawn Nicole Wong is an independent film and media producer based in Los Angeles.
 She is a graduate of the College of Environmental Design at UC Berkeley.
-She has previously written for Venice Magazine and interned for ABC News 20/20 and Primetime.
+She has previously written for Venice Magazine and POP!
+Montreal Music Festival and has interned for ABC News 20/20 and Primetime.
 Since 2010, Shawn has served as Treasurer of AAJA-Los Angeles.